meppu/surreal/examples/elixir_mix/README.md

-# Elixir Example Mix Project
+# Example Elixir Mix Project

-This example mix project demonstrates the usage of the SurrealDB erlang library in Elixir.
+This example Mix project demonstrates the usage of the SurrealDB erlang library in Elixir.

 ## Setup